September 13, 2025 4:13 am

 The excellent Royal seated scribe statue at the Egyptian museum exemplifies the ancient Egyptian craftsmen’s and artisans’ incredible expertise.
 There are no markings on the statue stating who it belongs to, hence it belongs to an unknown scribe.

-The artist was so skilled and confident in himself that he liberated the statue’s arms as well as the statue itself and created it without a rear pillar, breaking the art foundation and norms of the period.
-The light wig that allows his ears free so he may listen to what is dictated to him, the eyes inlaid with rock crystals and black nails, and a tiny grin on his face, tell us everything we need to know about scribes in ancient Egypt.
+The artist was incredibly skilled and confident.
+He freed the statue’s arms and created it without a rear pillar, breaking the artistic norms of the period.
+The statue has a light wig that leaves his ears free to listen.
+His eyes, inlaid with rock crystals and black nails, and a small smile on his face tell us everything about scribes in ancient Egypt.

 6. Statue of King Chephren (Diorite stone)